rafifathurr/face-recognition-app/README.md

-# Face Recognation and Liveness Android use Google MLkit
+# Face Recognition and Liveness Detection with Google MLKit